 Species which appear on this list were listed in Appendix I or II but have been removed.
 These species are not necessarily unsafe.
 Rather, they no longer fulfil all of the criteria to remain on the list.
 The reasons for removal from Appendix I or II are provided.
 Evidence for removal relating to non-target or other adverse effects in one or more countries in the EPPO region are referenced.

-Previously recommended commercially used biological control agents
+Formerly recommended as commercially used biological control agents